awslabs/aws-c-iot/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## AWS C IoT

+C99 implementation of AWS IoT cloud services integration with devices

 ## License

-This project is licensed under the Apache-2.0 License.
+This library is licensed under the Apache 2.0 License.

+## Usage

+TODO